Skip to main content

 System Monitoring is not just about immediate alerts; it also enables long-term analysis.
 Over time, monitoring tools store historical data that can be used to identify trends, forecast resource needs, and make informed infrastructure decisions.
 For example, a storage upgrade can be planned in advance if disk usage increases steadily every month.

-This kind of trend analysis is helpful for capacity planning and optimizing performance.
+This type of trend analysis is beneficial for capacity planning and performance optimization.
 It also helps identify recurring issues that might not be obvious in short-term reviews.
 Some tools provide built-in analytics and reporting features to support this analysis.

 Security Monitoring